lemmyc/CTU-Helper-FE/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out to us via email: lnbdang@gmail.com.
+If you have any questions or feedback, feel free to reach out to me via email: lnbdang@gmail.com.